-How to Paint a Simple Daisy one easy stroke at a time.
-Super fun for beginner painters, perfect as filler flowers or on their own!
+How to Paint a Simple Daisy in acrylics one stroke at a time.
+Step-by-step painting tutorial for beginner painters!

-Paint a Simple Daisy tutorial that is super fast and easy.
+Paint a Simple Daisy painting lesson that is super fast and easy.

 Pin for Later…

-These make great filler flowers when done with a small brush.
+Daisies make great filler flowers when done with a small brush.
 Add them for a spark of white to a more colorful flower painting.
-The white can make your colorful flowers pop.
+By adding white it can make your colorful flowers pop.

 You can draw a light circle to keep your petals about the same size but I just fly with it much of the time and let them be wonky.